Kaeleigh/CodeTheftAuto-LevelOne/challenges/Week_1_Introduction_to_Terraform.md

-# Day 1: CODE THEFT AUTO: Terraform Challenge - Introduction to Terraform
+# Week 1: CODE THEFT AUTO: Terraform Challenge - Introduction to Terraform

 Welcome to the first day of the CODE THEFT AUTO: Terraform Challenge!
 Today, we're starting our adventure in the cloud infrastructure world with Terraform, setting the foundation just like beginning your journey in the vast city of Los Santos.